Amniotic “Stem Cells”—Really Just an Expensive PRP Shot

 Watch this video to understand some of the problems with these procedures:

 I recently came across a chiropractor who was advertising amniotic stem cell injections.
 What’s interesting is that he provides a menu-type price list and claims to have the lowest prices in the nation.
 So let’s look at what you get.

-First, this office uses "Surforce."
-That's important, as I've blogged before on this product.
-It claims to have some living stem cells, but when you look closely at the product info, there are significant issues.
+First, this office uses a product that claims to have some living stem cells, but when you look closely at the product info, there are significant issues.
 The product shows that the test the company used to determine the percentages of live/dead cells was horribly inaccurate, as it revealed that a comparison product that is known to have 100% dead cells had live cells!
-Hence, like all of the other amniotic stem cell products we have tested, Surforce is very unlikely to have any live and functional cells.
+Hence, like all of the other amniotic stem cell products we have tested, this one is very unlikely to have any live and functional cells.

 So what are you getting?
 You’re not getting a stem cell injection.
 Instead, you’re getting dead cells with a mix of growth factors.
 That’s actually less than you would get with a cheaper platelet rich plasma injection as there you would be getting fully functional platelets plus live and functional immune cells.